mtayyabrawan/analog_and_digitalClock/README.md

-# Analog and Digital Clock with Dark Mode
+# Clockion

-Welcome to **Clockify**, a stylish and functional Analog and Digital Clock web application with built-in dark mode.
+Welcome to **Clockion**, a stylish and functional Analog and Digital Clock web application with built-in dark mode.
 This project demonstrates the use of HTML, CSS, and JavaScript to create an interactive and visually appealing clock interface.

 ## Table of Contents